-A software wallet is usually installed in a computer and it gives you full control and security over your keys.
-Most software wallet are free and come with relatively easy configuration.
+A software wallet is usually installed on a computer and it gives you full control and security over your keys.
+Most software wallets are free and come with relatively easy configuration.
 The only problem with this type of wallet is that they require a lot of maintenance through backups.
 You are more likely to lose your private keys if your computer becomes corrupted, stolen, or if the private keys were not stored elsewhere.

 - Mobile wallets